-5 Nature attractions in Helsinki from locals perspective
+5 nature attractions in Helsinki from a local’s perspective

 Helsinki is no doubt one of the nature capitals of the world.
 Within minutes you’ll be able to reach the forest, seaside or park from the lively, vibrant city center.
-Matching a nature attraction to your city break has never been easier.
-Be ready to pack your hiking boots ready for your next holiday!
+Matching a nature attraction to your city break has never been easier so be ready to pack your hiking boots for your next Helsinki holiday!

 Central Park covers thousand hectares all the way from the Töölönlahti Bay to Haltiala and Vantaanjoki (River Vantaa) which makes it the largest park in Helsinki.
-Even though called a Central Park the area has diverse forests including four different nature conservation areas, home for a large range of bird special and animals, allotment gardens, recreational areas, nature trails and even a horse stable.
+Even though called Central Park the area has diverse forests, including four different nature conservation areas, home for a large range of bird special and animals, allotment gardens, recreational areas, nature trails, and even a horse stable.

 Location from Hotel Arthur: Take a tram from Kaisaniemenpuisto to the Central Railway Station.
 Continue to Töölönlahti bay and turn right.
-Enjoy a cup of coffee in Sinisen Huvilan kahvila (Linnunlauluntie 11) and make your way to the Olympic Stadium and finally the Central Park.
+Enjoy a cup of coffee in Sinisen Huvilan kahvila (Linnunlauluntie 11), then make your way to the Olympic Stadium, and finally the Central Park.
 We recommend the city bikes for this journey.

-Many of the travelers in Helsinki are familiar of the Korkeasaari zoo but have you heard about the nature attraction next to it called Mustikkamaa?
-This island is an ideal day trip location almost in the city center, easily reached by bus.
-Mustikkamaa is known for its beach but has also a recreational side to it.
+Many of the travelers in Helsinki are familiar of the Korkeasaari Zoo island but have you heard about the nature attraction next to it called Mustikkamaa?
+This island is an ideal day trip location almost in the city center, and it is easily reached by bus.
+Mustikkamaa is known for its beach but it has also a recreational side to it.
 Choose between tennis, beach volleyball, summer theater, restaurants or the versatile nature trails – something for everyone.

 Location from Hotel Arthur: Hop on to bus number 16 (Korkeasaari) from Kaisaniemen puisto bus stop.
-It will take you straight to Mustikkamaa in no longer than 15 minutes.
+It will take you straight to Mustikkamaa in just 15 minutes.

 Uutela Nature Trail

 Uutela Nature Trail is located in the marine East Helsinki, Vuosaari.
 You can easily explore the diverse nature following the marked trails.
-First option is 2,5km trail “forests and grazing lands”.
-The other option being 1,5km trail “gloe lakes and flood meadows”.
+The first option is 2,5 km trail “forests and grazing lands”.
+The other option being 1,5 km trail “gloe lakes and flood meadows”.

 Location from Hotel Arthur: Hop on to a metro from Helsinki University station until Vuosaari from where the bus number 90 takes you to the nature trail (hop off in Aurinkotuulenkatu).